kiboschool/course-mathematical-thinking/src/lessons/proofs/first_order_logic.md

 ## Predicates:
 Predicates are a bit of a tricky concept.
 So far we've worked with *propositions*: statements that evaluate to True or False.

 A predicate is a bit different.
 Defining a predicate is like defining a "test" of sorts.
-For example let a predicate \\(F(x): x can code in Python\\).
+For example let a predicate \\(F(x): "x can code in Python"\\).
 Simply saying \\(F(x)\\) is not a proposition.
 What would that mean? who is x?

-On the other hand, we should be able to answer the question \\(F(Guido Van Rossum)\\) with a quick google search - as the creator of Python, one would hope he knows how to use it!
+On the other hand, we should be able to answer the question \\(F(Guido\ Van\ Rossum)\\) with a quick google search - as the creator of Python, one would hope he knows how to use it!
 This can be a handy shorthand to separate to express our thinking more accurately.

 Predicates can work on multiple variables as well.
-For example we can define a predicate \\(G(x, y): x has seen more episodes of Top Boy than y\\).
+For example we can define a predicate \\(G(x, y): "x has seen more episodes of Top Boy than y"\\).
 This may be True or False based on the x and y, but still captures what we need to do to establish if the predicate.

 Let's revisit one of last week's example and update it using predicates.
 We go back to the dancefloor with our friend Zainab.
 Recall we had the implication:

 > If the DJ is playing Jerusalema, then Zainab is not on the dancefloor

 Let's rephrase this in terms of predicates
-- Let \\(P(s): The DJ is currently playing song s\\)
+- Let \\(P(s): "The DJ is currently playing song s"\\)
-- Let \\(Df(x): x is on the dancefloor\\)
+- Let \\(Df(x): "x is on the dancefloor"\\)

 We can rephrase our implication now as:
 > \\(P(jerusalema) \to \lnot Df(Zainab)\\)